Major in Behavioural Neuroscience

 In order to be considered for admission, students must submit the online application form before June 1 (even if they are waiting on deferred exams or are finishing the required courses over the Intercession or Spring terms).
 We will not consider any applications received after June 1.
 Applicants who will be writing deferred exams and/or taking required courses at the time of application should note such in the Comments field.

-For Fall 2022 Admission to the majors in Psychology and BHNR, we will be running a pilot project to allocate a specific number of seats for under-represented students, as described in the application form.
+Continuing for Fall 2023 Admission to the majors in Psychology and BHNR, we will be running a pilot project to allocate a specific number of seats for under-represented students, as described in the application form.
 Please direct any questions to firstname.lastname@example.org

 It is a student’s responsibility to ensure that they are registered for the appropriate courses and are familiar with all program regulations.
 The University Calendar is the authority on university regulations.